-- Variable water usage charges are for the amount of water you use outdoors each month.
-These charges are based on the cost of local and imported water and other costs of providing service that vary based on usage.
-Some customers may also incur a pumping surcharge to cover additional pumping costs to serve their properties. - Service charges are to recover the fixed expenses of operating and maintaining IRWD's infrastructure.
+- The variable water usage charge is the charge per CCF (100 cubic feet, or 748 gallons) of water used each month inside and outside your home based on the various percentages of your budget used.
+These charges are based on the cost of local and imported water and costs of services that vary based on usage.
+Customers may also incur a pumping surcharge to cover pumping costs to serve their properties. - Service charges are to recover the fixed expenses of operating and maintaining IRWD's infrastructure.
+There are separate service charges for water and sewer service.
 These monthly fixed costs fluctuate depending on the number of days in a billing cycle.